top of page

 Toronto, Ontario

-Chimo's sudden death shocked the world and changed how people saw whales in captivity.
-British Columbians who had doated on her as she performed in front of thousands of tourists during her two short years in captivity suddenly had a change of heart.
-Local newspaper editors received letters from concerned citizens pleading for the whales to be set free.
-It would take a few more decades for their wish to be granted.
-However, Chimo's death brought about change and protection for albino orcas.
+News of Chimo's death sent shockwaves around the world and significantly altered the public's perception of whales in captivity.
+British Columbians, who had cheered for Chimo as she performed in front of thousands of tourists, suddenly had a change of heart.
+They flooded the desks of local newspaper editors with letters pleading for the whales to be set free.
+However, it would be several more decades before their wish was granted.

 1972::Chimo's Death Brings About Change